Chrome’s new update lets you disable the browser’s most controversial feature

 The good news is that update is finally here in the form of Chrome 70.
 The bad news is you have to opt out of automatic logins rather than opt into it.

 To disable the controversial Chrome feature, first you have to update to Chrome 70.
 This will happen in the background automatically in the coming days, but you can also force the update simply by going to the “About Chrome” page in the menu bar.
 Once you update, opt out of automatic logins by opening Chrome’s settings page and scrolling to (or searching for) “Allow Chrome sign-in.”
-Once you find it, click the “Not now” button and you’re all set.
+Once you find it, slide the toggle to off and you’re all set.

-Note: UPDATE: Many users are reporting that the toggle is grayed out and therefore the setting cannot be adjusted.
-We’re looking into the issue and will update this post with anything we find.